hexa2k9/piaware-epaper/README.md

 PiAware is just serving as a Data Source as it's running at home and provided more value to me than Weather (I can look outside after all) or Bitcoin Price.
 Currently the Display is connected to a Raspberry Pi 3B, but plan is to move it to one of my Raspberry Pi 4 running Docker; thus a Docker image for `linux/arm64` and `linux/arm/v7` is built from this Repository.

-As a bonus the following image is written with each refresh when running outside of Docker:
+As a bonus the following image is written with each refresh when running outside of Docker (it's what the Display shows as well):

 ![status display](images/docs.jpg "Status Display")